microsoft/finops-toolkit/docs-mslearn/best-practices/storage.md

 ## Storage accounts

+The following section provides an ARG query for storage accounts.
+It helps you gain insights into your storage resources and ensure they're configured with the appropriate settings.
+By analyzing storage accounts and identifying legacy storage account types, you can optimize your storage services for cost efficiency.

 ### Query: Storage account v1

-This Azure Resource Graph (ARG) query identifies storage accounts that are still using the legacy v1 kind, which may not provide the same features and efficiencies as newer storage account types.
+This ARG query identifies storage accounts that are still using the legacy v1 kind, which might not provide the same features and efficiencies as newer storage account types.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources